 - 5. In this instance, pursuant to the Policy, Respondent Rubio identified Dr. Khan Suri and sought to apprehend, detain, transfer, and deport him.
-Respondent Rubio made a determination (the "Rubio Determination") that Dr. Khan Suri's presence or activities in the United States would compromise a compelling United States foreign policy interest ("Foreign Policy Ground").
-Upon information and belief, Respondent Rubio made this determination based on Dr. Khan Suri's actual or imputed protected speech, viewpoint, religion, national origin, or protected associations, as well as his wife's protected speech, familial relationships, religion, and national origin.
-Based on the Rubio Determination, DHS agents arrested and detained Dr. Khan Suri, although not required to under immigration law.
-They then almost immediately transferred him to far-away immigration jails and placed him in removal proceedings. - 6.
-On March 18, the day following Dr. Khan Suri's arrest, the United States Department of State unilaterally and unlawfully terminated Dr. Khan Suri's J-1 exchange visitor status in the Student and Exchange Visitor Information System ("SEVIS") without notifying him or his qualifying program at Georgetown University.
-Georgetown University has never suspended or terminated Dr. Khan Suri's J-1 exchange visitor status based on non-compliance with its terms or for any other reason.
-Rather, the State Department unlawfully terminated Dr. Khan Suri's status as part of the Policy to target and retaliate against Dr. Khan Suri based on his protected speech and association. - 7.
-The Rubio Determination and the government's subsequent actions, including its detention of Dr. Khan Suri 1,300 miles away from his home from March 18, 2025 until May 14,

-2025 (when this Court ordered his release pending adjudication of this Petition), in the same manner as the government did in the cases of Mahmoud Khalil, Legaa Kordia, and Rumeysa Ozturk, isolating him from his wife, children, community, and legal team, constitute retaliation and punishment for Dr. Khan Suri's actual or imputed protected speech, viewpoint, religion, national origin, and associations, all in violation of the First and Fifth Amendments.
+Respondent Rubio purportedly made a determination (the "Rubio Determination") that Dr. Khan Suri's presence or activities in the United States would compromise a compelling United States foreign policy interest ("Foreign Policy Ground").
+Upon information and belief, Respondent Rubio made this purported determination based on Dr. Khan Suri's actual or imputed protected speech, viewpoint, religion, national origin, or protected associations, as well as his wife's protected speech, familial relationships, religion, and national origin.
+Based on the purported Rubio Determination, DHS agents arrested and detained Dr. Khan Suri, although not required to under immigration law.
+They then almost immediately transferred him to far-away immigration jails, and placed him in removal proceedings. - 6.
+The purported Rubio Determination and the government's subsequent actions, including its ongoing detention of Dr. Khan Suri 1,300 miles away from his home, in the same manner as the government did in the cases of Mahmoud Khalil, Leqaa Kordia, and Rumeysa Ozturk, isolating him from his wife, children, community, and legal team, are plainly intended as retaliation and punishment for Dr. Khan Suri's actual or imputed protected speech, viewpoint, religion, national origin, and associations, all in violation of the First and Fifth Amendments.
 Indeed, contemporaneous and subsequent statements by administration officials expressly confirm that Respondents targeted Dr. Khan Suri on these unlawful bases.

-- The Rubio Determination and Dr. Khan Suri's unjustified detention and transfer 8. also violate his due process rights by targeting him pursuant to an unconstitutionally vague Policy and Determination and subjecting him to unlawfully punitive civil detention. - 9.
-Respondents' targeting of Dr. Khan Suri based on their discriminatory animus towards his wife's national origin constitutes intentional discrimination in violation of the Equal Protection guarantee of the Fifth Amendment. - The government's unlawful Policy of targeting noncitizens, including Dr. Khan 10.
-Suri, is arbitrary and capricious and contrary to law in violation of the Administrative Procedure Act ("APA"), and carried out in violation of DHS's own policies in violation of the Accardi doctrine. - 11.
-The government's unilateral termination of Dr. Khan Suri's J-1 record in SEVIS is unauthorized, arbitrary and capricious, and contrary to a constitutional right in violation of the APA. - 12.
-Accordingly, this Court should enjoin the government's implementation of its unlawful Policy, reinstate Dr. Khan Suri's SEVIS record so that he may return to his program at
+The purported Rubio Determination and Dr. Khan Suri's unjustified detention and transfer also violate his due process rights by targeting him pursuant to an unduly vague Policy and Determination and subjecting him to unlawfully punitive civil detention.
+Respondents' targeting of Dr. Khan Suri based on their discriminatory animus towards his wife's national origin constitutes intentional discrimination in violation of the Equal Protection guarantee of the Fifth Amendment.
+Finally, the government's unlawful Policy of targeting noncitizens, including Dr. Khan Suri, is arbitrary and capricious and contrary to law in violation of the Administrative Procedure Act, and carried out in violation of DHS's own policies in violation of the Accardi doctrine.
+Accordingly, this Court should enjoin the government's implementation of its unlawful Policy and order Dr. Khan Suri's immediate release.